chriswallace/chriswallace.net/portfolio/redacted-mlb-game.md

         Your browser does not support HTML5 video.
     </video>
   </div>
-  <p class="fade-in-element">I created a prototype for a conceptual MLB mobile game in order to establish a design style guide for a native iOS and Android app.
-These screens, alongside a detailed style guide, were provided as a resource to third-party developers working within the Candy ecosystem.</p>
+  <p class="fade-in-element">Candy Digital needed to establish consistent design patterns for an upcoming MLB mobile game that would be developed by a third-party game developer.
+I was tasked with creating a comprehensive prototype that would demonstrate some UX and brand/visual language references.</p>

+  <p class="fade-in-element">To address this challenge, I developed a series of high-fidelity mockups and interactive prototypes that showcased key user flows, game mechanics, and UI components.
+The deliverables included detailed documentation of typography, color systems, component libraries, and animation guidelines.</p>

-  <p class="fade-in-element">This work is redacted due to its unreleased content.
-Updates will be made as more information is available publicly.</p>
+  <p class="fade-in-element">This design system successfully unified the vision across development teams and accelerated the production process.
+While the full details remain confidential, the framework established through this work continues to guide the game's development.
+Updates will be made as more information becomes available publicly.</p>
 </div>